Singular Meanders: Some families of singular meanders with a complete enumeration

 A singular meander is called a \emph{B-meander} if it can be obtained by inserting singular meanders of order $(0,p)$ into arborescent singular meanders.
 Since for each $p > 0$ there is a unique equivalence class of singular meanders of order $(0,p)$, each arborescent singular meander of order $(n,r)$ leads to $\binom{k-1}{r-1}$ non-equivalent B-meanders of order $(n,k)$.
 Thus the generating function $B(t)$ for the numbers of B-meanders of order $(1,k)$ is given by

-From Theorem~\ref{thm:decomp} it follows that each singular meander of order $(1,k)$ is uniquely obtained via a sequential insertion of B-meanders and iterated snakes, where iterated snakes are not inserted into iterated snakes and B-meanders are not inserted into B-meanders.
-At the level of generating functions this leads to the following equation:
+From Theorem~\ref{thm:decomp} it follows that each singular meander of order $(1,k)$ is uniquely obtained via a sequential insertion of B-meanders and iterated snakes(excluding snake of order $(1,0)$), where iterated snakes are not inserted into iterated snakes and B-meanders are not inserted into B-meanders.
+Since $A(t)$ includes the trivial iterated snake of order $(1,0)$, the generating function for inserted iterated snakes is $A(t)-1$.
+Therefore

 where

 From Eq.~\eqref{eq:gf} one finds $B(t)$, then $G(t)$, and finally $F(t)$, which completes the proof of case~\textup{(5)} and hence of the theorem. \end{proof}